Richd0tcom/team-nft-parser/README.md

 ### Result

 A new folder will be created with the json files of the nfts.
-An output.cs file will also be created that contains the sha265 hash of the json files.
+An output.csv file will also be created that contains the sha265 hash of the json files.